 Many facilities in Mexico require carrier information ahead of shipping so they can become familiar with who will be picking up or delivering at their docks.

-They will also often have specific instructions for drivers entering their facility, trailer requirements, and what the carrier might specifically need to bring.
+They will also often have specific instructions for drivers entering their facility, trailer requirements, and what documentation the carrier will need to bring.

 If you are transloading freight, which is a safe and secure way to get goods across the border, make sure you work with trusted providers who can handle freight with care.

-Make sure your shipping facility takes cargo security just as seriously as your carriers.
+Make sure your shipping facility takes cargo security and cargo theft just as seriously as your carriers.

 The quality of the roads in Mexico is much lower than in the U.S. or Canada.

 Mexico ranked 49th out of 141 economies in the quality of its road infrastructure, according to the World Economic Forum’s 2019 Global Competitiveness Index.

 For comparison, Canada was 30th and the U.S. was 17th.

 Proactively plan your shipment journeys to find the best routes and avoid delays.

 Some carriers instruct drivers to use toll roads because they are fast and bypass smaller towns.